Open the Gates (Irreversible Entanglements album)

-Open the Gates is the third record by free jazz collective Irreversible Entanglements.
+Open the Gates is the third studio album by American free jazz collective Irreversible Entanglements.
 It was released through Don Giovanni Records and International Anthem in November 2021.

 Composition

 Musically, Open the Gates sees the quintet merge their free jazz roots with "mutant" funk and "angular" post-punk.

 Critical reception

 Open the Gates was acclaimed by music critics.
 On Metacritic, it holds a score of 86 out of 100, indicating "universal acclaim", based on five reviews.

 Dustin Krcatovich for The Quietus called it "righteous music", seeing it as "an exciting dilation of [the quintet's] sonic universe".